 For many inventors, this can be the hardest part.
 You now need to CONVEY the importance and relevance of your invention to your target audience.
 Or, well, at least a few investors or two.
 Think SHARK TANK!

 NO!
-Not, that shark tank…ABC’s Television show where real-life investors are considering dropping LOT$ of money on products like yours… You need to be able to pull your head out of your techy-fun inventor world and be able to discuss the real market potential and solution you are solving with your invention to a lay-person.
+Not, that shark tank…ABC’s Television show where real-life investors are considering dropping LOT$ of money on products like yours… You need to be able to pull your head out of your techy-fun inventor world and learn how to submit a patent application that discusses the real market potential and solution you are solving with your invention to a lay-person.

 Test the Market…